Zhefan-Xu/CERLAB-UAV-Hardware/README.md

 - Minimum Thottle too high.
 (PWM_MAIN_MIN/MAX)
 - Warning: sdk version does not match.
 (Reinstall)
 - USB cable warning: 2.0 and 3.0.
 (Battery power usb hub)
+- T265 boot problem: replug first time.(T265 must be connected to computer directly instead of the usb hub)
+- HARDWARE_CLOCK. (l515 parameter use the gobal time )
+- wifi will disconnect when showing the octomap in rviz (get a better wifi maybe)  ( wifi plug in the usb hub with the t265 connected to computer directly)

 # TODO List:
 1. Solve the above problems.
-2. Test current design
+2. Test current design (offboard)
-3. Build the second drone
+3. Build the second drone (partially finished)

 # Date: 12/07
 1. Extend camera mount(done).